robhz786/strf/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/cpp-strf/strf)

-Strf is a header-only C++14 formatting library that
+Strf is a C++ formatting library that

-* is highly extensible.
-* is highly customizable
 * is fast
 * is locale independent. ( Not aways an advantange, but usually ).
 * supports encoding conversion.